blumareks/2017-swift-sv/README.md

 ##  Hands-on exercise for the truly ambitious

 We will use this Developer Journey for our next hands-on exercise: [Use Swift to interpret unstructured data from Hacker News](https://developer.ibm.com/code/journey/use-swift-interpret-unstructured-data-hacker-news/).
-Also the GitHub repository [https://github.com/IBM/Hackernews-NLU/](Use Swift to interpret unstructured data from Hacker News)
+Also the GitHub repository [Use Swift to interpret unstructured data from Hacker News](https://github.com/IBM/Hackernews-NLU)

 ##Stretch goal:
 1) [Build a Swift-based mobile chatbot to provide recommendations, reservations, and event planning/](https://developer.ibm.com/code/journey/build-a-cognitive-recommendation-app-with-swift/), or